top of page

 Join us!

-The Saxton Lab is located in the 3rd floor of the Li Ka Shing Center at UC Berkeley, within the departments of Molecular and Cell Biology (MCB) and Chemistry.
+The Saxton Lab is a diverse group of scientists with backgrounds in immunology, biochemistry, protein engineering, and structural biology.
+We are unified by a passion for dissecting immune cell signaling pathways and developing next generation immune-targeted therapies.
+We are located in the 3rd floor of the Li Ka Shing Center at UC Berkeley, within the departments of Molecular and Cell Biology (MCB) and Chemistry.

 Graduate Students: